-- A. There is hereby created the Virginia Manufactured Housing Board within the Department of Housing and Community Development.
-The Board shall be composed of nine members appointed by the Governor subject to confirmation by the General Assembly.
-The members shall include two manufactured home manufacturers, two manufactured home dealers, the Director, and four members representing the public who have knowledge of the industry. - B. The Board shall elect from its members a chairman and a vice-chairman for terms of two years.
-The members of the Board shall initially be appointed for four-year terms.
-Upon expiration of the initial terms, one manufacturer, one dealer and two members representing the public shall be appointed for two-year terms while one manufacturer, one dealer and two members representing the public shall be appointed for four-year terms.
-All appointments thereafter shall be for four-year terms.
+A. There is hereby created the Virginia Manufactured Housing Board within the Department of Housing and Community Development.
+The Board shall be composed of nine members, eight of whom shall be nonlegislative citizen members appointed by the Governor subject to confirmation by the General Assembly and one of whom shall be the Director, who shall serve ex officio.
+The appointed members shall include two manufactured home manufacturers, two manufactured home dealers, and four members representing the public who have knowledge of the industry.

+B. The Board shall elect from its members a chairman and a vice-chairman for terms of two years.
+The members of the Board shall serve for terms of four years.
 In the event of any vacancy, the Governor shall appoint a replacement to serve the unexpired term.
-Meetings shall be held at the call of the chairman or whenever two members so request. - C. No member of the Board shall participate in any proceeding before the Board involving that member's own business.
+The ex officio member shall serve a term coincident with his term of office.
+Meetings shall be held at the call of the chairman or whenever two members so request.

+C. No member of the Board shall participate in any proceeding before the Board involving that member's own business.